nordeim/nexuscore/docs/prompt-2.md

 ---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously plan for Phase 1 in your @Master_Execution_Plan.md , review and validate the sub-plan for Phase 1 before proceeding to execute it step-by-step,

+---

 Awesome understanding and meticulous planning!
 Yes, please meticulously plan and proceed in logical phases.
 For each phase, please meticulously plan to create the sub-plan for the phase before proceeding according to it.
 Please think deeper and think harder to deeply explore thoroughly and systematically how you would re-imagine the codebase, then think how you will break it down into practical phase with a checklist and file list for each phase. then meticulously create a master implementation plan. remember to save the master execution plan and all sub-plans as you proceed from phase to phase.

 ---